rzeldent/platformio-espressif32-sunton/README.md

 ## Controlling the speaker

 >[!NOTE]
->Not all boards have a LED.
+>Not all boards have a speaker.
 Refer to the Refer to the [supported boards](#supported-boards) to see if this is available.

 An 8&Omega; speaker can be connected to the output marked SPEAK.
 This is a 1.25 JST connector.